alejandroarmas/alejandroarmas.github.io/content/post/reproducible_experiment_environments.md

 An interesting use case for Docker is for packaging and running Jupyter Notebook Environments.

 That is, we can use Docker to commit the image to an artifact store, save the notebook as is and anyone within your organization can pull that down and run it.
 This is a massive boost for sharing and reproducing scientific experimentations.
 In the case of a Data team, this empowers individual contributers get feedback quicker and for teams to move understanding up the chain of the organization.

-organization on docker, to push images. hands on docker. link on notion.

-git-lfs or datasets. s3 location to sync a dataset down. dvc is another option for tooling.

 ### Reproducible Experimentation Environment Design